Germany–Spain relations: Spanish Civil War

+Adolf Hitler sent the Condor Legion to Spain to assist General Francisco Franco and his Nationalist forces.
+He also sent large quantities of arms and naval support.
+This German involvement proved crucial to Franco's Nationalists winning the conflict.

-International Brigades, including Germans, fought against Franco's forces.
-The Edgar André and the Edgar-André-Battalion or the "Hans-Bataillon", the Hoffmann-Group came from Germany Group around comrades Hoffmann the Thaelmann Group (group around Arthur Pfeiffer) and the Centuria Thälmann, formed by Hans Beimler, unit in the Maxim Gorki Battalion, PSUC - Division Carlos Marx (later Thälmann Battalion).
+On the side of the Republicans, International Brigades, including Germans, fought against Franco's forces.
+Most Germans fought in the Edgar André Battalion (or "Hans-Bataillon"), the Hoffmann-Group (came from Germany Group around General Hoffmann) the Thaelmann Group (group around Arthur Pfeiffer) and the Centuria Thälmann, formed by Hans Beimler, unit in the Maxim Gorki Battalion, PSUC - Division Carlos Marx (later Thälmann Battalion).

 Members of the international POUM militia also fought for members of Trotskyist, left-socialist and opposition communist groups such as the German SAP and KPO.
 Famous personalities like George Orwell and the later Social Democrat Member of Parliament Peter Blachstein fought in the POUM militia units.

 In the Málaga–Almería road massacre on the fleeing population of the city in February 1937 about 10,000 people were murdered.
 In the concentration camps, medical experiments were also carried out on the prisoners with National Socialist support.

 In February 1939 there were nearly 500,000 civil war refugees.
 They were initially interned mostly in the south of France.
 More than half returned to Spain in the next few months.
 In France remained about 150,000, many of them were sent as prisoners of war in different main camp and since August 6, 1940, in the Mauthausen concentration camp.
 More than 7,000 Spanish prisoners lived there, 5,000 of whom died.
 Some Spaniards were extradited to Franco by the Gestapo, others, such as the former head of government Francisco Largo Caballero, were deported to various German concentration camps.
 When the last Republican forces had given up, Franco proclaimed victory on April 1, 1939, the Francoist dictatorship prevailed throughout Spain.